-I used a small sponge roller, small paint tray, Liquid starch and a knife.
+I used a small sponge roller, a small paint tray, Liquid starch, and a knife.
 I found that this rotary cutter wasn’t the best choice, and I ended up using my X-Acto knife.

 I tacked up my fabric with small nails and decided to measure this way rather than using a ruler and risking a mistake…

 I left several inches on the bottom – which I thought would be more than enough.
 Learn from my mistake and add an extra six inches to the length.
 Trust me.